tthorntone/AdNauseam-Wiki/Dashboard:-Settings.md

 ![c](https://cloud.githubusercontent.com/assets/585534/8024482/4c6f01b0-0d03-11e5-942c-64fe9e2a3686.png)

-### Below more details for the non-self-explanatory entries
+### Below more details for the non-self-explanatory items

 #### Make use of context menu where appropriate